adamheidrick/361_0/README.md

                 f.close()
 ```
 ### B: Instructions on how to Receive Data:
-* Similar to requesting data: have a .txt file in your project that your program can read from with the following name:
+* Similar to above: have a .txt file in your project that your program can read from with the following name:
 ```random-int-receive.txt```
 * Simply read the random-int-receive.txt to reveive tha data.
 * Here is an example in Python: